 Heart valve disease.
 With this condition, your heart valves may not open or close the way they should.
 That forces the blood to flow backwards instead of forward or leak into the heart chambers.
 That can bring on heart failure.

-Once your doctor figures what's causing your heart problems, he can come up with a treatment plan for you.
+Once your doctor figures what's causing your heart problems, they can come up with a treatment plan for you.
 Chronic heart failure is a lifelong condition.
 But most people can live longer with the right medications, surgery, or devices that help the heart beat the way it should.